Helping you to transform your

 What is Muscle Testing?

-Muscle testing, also known as applied kinesiology, is based on principles of biomagnetic energy and the idea that the body can provide feedback through muscle responses to various stimuli.
+Muscle testing, also known as applied kinesiology, is based on principles of biomagnetic energy and the idea that our bodies can provide feedback through muscle responses to various stimuli.

-While our conscious mind is mostly oblivious to these energies, our subconscious mind is profoundly affected by them.
-The subconscious can lead the body to respond to or reinforce positive energy and to avoid or refuse negative energy.
-These responses are what make muscle testing possible.
+While our conscious mind may be largely unaware of these energies, our subconscious mind is significantly influenced by them.
+The subconscious can guide the body to respond positively to beneficial energy and to avoid or reject negative energy.
+These responses enable the effectiveness of muscle testing.

-We can tap into this relationship between the subconscious mind and energy by asking YES or NO questions and then checking the body’s response.
+We can access this connection between the subconscious mind and energy by asking YES or NO questions and observing the body's responses.

 I use the Sway Test as my primary form of muscle testing.